R2leyser/Cubing-Library/README.md

 # About

-This is a passion project made initally to be part of a discord bot but I decided to move it into it's own thing and now here we are
+This is a project made initally to be part of a discord bot but I decided to move it into it's own thing and now here we are

 # Documentation
 ```